Appeal of Colony demolition denied | Longboat Key | Your Observer

 Police Chief Pete Cumming testified that there have been people accessing the property, trespassers Building Official Stan Dinwoodie said he once chased off the property during one of his inspections.

-Larry Stritzel, who maintains the property, said "my biggest fear is that one of these kids will go up on the upper deck and it'll fall and someone will get really hurt."
+Larry Stritzel, who works for the property-management company charged with monitoring the site, said "my biggest fear is that one of these kids will go up on the upper deck and it'll fall and someone will get really hurt."

 The buildings are also affected by mold, termites and vermin — facts that Carroll said compelled his order to approve town demolition of the buildings.